Journal of the Virginia Writers Club 2022

 Technical guidelines for submission.

-Submissions will be accepted in the categories of fiction, nonfiction and poetry.
+Submissions will be accepted in the categories of fiction, Short Shorts fiction, nonfiction, and poetry.

-All entrants must be members in good standing of the Virginia Writers Club.
+All entrants must be current members in good standing of the Virginia Writers Club.

 Please submit entries as attachments as follows.